bluedotimpact/tech-lead-test/README.md

 ![Database Success](./public/sucess.png)

 The image confirms:
-- tRPC is working correctly
+- tRPC is working correctly (You can just use nextjs routes instead if you'd like)
 - Database connection is successful
 - Tables have non-zero row counts (Courses: 1, Units: 6, Exercises: 18)